Combating Corruption and Bribery

 The foundation of our business model is based on reliable, transparent and trustworthy corporate governance, which the company manages and monitors responsibly and independently.
 Its function as a role model is decisive in terms of building and cementing credibility – and therefore trust among our stakeholders.
 This also applies with respect to legally compliant conduct.
 Trust can be built through reliability if all rules are followed systematically – both those set out by law and, in particular, also those that we impose on ourselves.
 By contrast, any abuse of trust can damage the reputation and the business success of the company.

 As a result, our governance endeavors are geared toward the establishment and implementation of, and systematic compliance with, a transparent and modern system of rules.
-Group-wide policies and business principles serve as a framework: Our business philosophy, our Code of Conduct, the Business Partner Code, and our Management Board’s Declaration of Respect for Human Rights act as the maxims guiding us in our actions.
-We live up to this attitude with our independent Supervisory Board and our commitment to the principles of the German Corporate Governance Code.
+Group-wide guidelines and business principles act as a framework in this regard: Our business philosophy, our Code of Conduct, the Business Partner Code, and our Management Board’s Declaration of Respect for Human Rights act as the maxims guiding us in our actions.
+We live up to this attitude with our independent supervisory board and our commitment to the principles of the German Corporate Governance Code.

-The compliance management system (CMS) supports the corporate governance‘s direction and guards the company against misconduct.
-At Vonovia, the CMS is based on three pillars: prevention, identification and reaction.
+The compliance management system (CMS) supports the corporate governance’s direction and guards the company against misconduct.
+At Vonovia, the CMS is based on three pillars: prevention, detection and response.
 These pillars are underpinned by an extensive system of measures and processes as part of the compliance program.
 The basis takes the form of the Compliance Guidelines, which follow the Principles for the Proper Performance of Reasonable Assurance Engagements Relating to Compliance Management Systems (IDW PS 980).
+The CMS is subject to a periodic audit, which is carried out by an external auditor.

-The complaints management and whistleblower protection system, expanded in 2021, has now entered regular operation.
-Bolstered by Group policies on preventing and tackling corruption, on preventing money laundering, on the whistleblower system and on the compliance guidelines, the anonymous Whistleblower hotline is not only available to employees, but also to external parties such as customers and business partners, in both German and English.
-It complements and extends the existing system of the independent ombudsman.
-The hotline is also integrated within the partner portal for business partners.
-The externally prepared whistleblower report is included with the company’s compliance report.
+The complaints management and whistleblower protection system, expanded in 2021, has been in regular operation since that time.
+Bolstered by Group guidelines on preventing and tackling corruption, on preventing money laundering, on the whistleblower system and on compliance, the anonymous whistleblower hotline is not only available to employees, but also to external parties such as customers and business partners, in both German and English.
+Up to six additional languages are to be added in 2023 in order to minimize language barriers.
+The hotline complements and extends the existing system of the independent ombudsman.
+It is also integrated within the partner portal for business partners.
+The whistleblower report, prepared externally every six months, is included with the company’s compliance report.
+The various elements of our whistleblowing system mean that we consider ourselves well prepared for the implementation of the Whistleblower Protection Act (Hinweisgeberschutzgesetz), which is due to come into force in Germany in 2023.

 The Chief Executive Officer (CEO) is responsible for implementation of the CMS.
-A Compliance Committee comprising the Compliance Officer (Legal department), Compliance Managers, the ombudsperson and representatives of the Internal Audit, Risk Management and HR departments and members of the works council regularly updates the system in line with current requirements and is responsible for its ongoing development.
+A Compliance Committee comprising the Compliance Officer (Legal department), Compliance Managers, the ombudsperson, representatives of the Internal Audit, Risk Management and HR departments, members of the works council and representatives of the companies outside Germany (with Austria joining in 2021 and Sweden in 2022) regularly updates the system in line with current requirements and is responsible for its ongoing development.
 In this context, the Compliance Officer acts as a central contact point within the company for compliance-related questions and suspicions.
-He reports to the CEO on a regular basis, and also on an ad hoc basis when special cases arise.
-His activities are supported by the compliance managers and specialists in the individual departments.
-The CMS applies to the entire Group (excluding Deutsche Wohnen).
+The Compliance Officer reports to the CEO on a regular basis, and also on an ad hoc basis when special cases arise.
+The Compliance Officer’s activities are supported by the compliance managers and specialists in the individual departments.
+The CMS and whistleblowing system apply to the entire Group.
+Deutsche Wohnen also maintains its own legal and compliance department, which is supported by Vonovia’s compliance and data protection department under the terms of the agency agreements.
+Whenever legislation in Austria or Sweden conflicts with Group-wide rules, a different rule is adopted for the subgroup in the form of a national guideline.
+Responsibility for this lies with the respective managing directors.

 The Supervisory Board regularly receives comprehensive information about compliance issues and corruption along with existing guidelines and processes.
-The compliance report, which is forwarded to the Audit Committee via the Compliance Officer (following prior consultation with the CEO), provides information about potential breaches, measures and training relating to corruption.
+The compliance report, which is forwarded to the Audit Committee via the Compliance Officer (following prior consultation with the CEO), provides information about potential breaches, measures and training relating to corruption, as well as relevant data protection issues.

 Material Performance Indicator – Total number of proven cases of corruption (in Germany)